Requests

 While any object can be sent as a user-level message between Actors,

-the convention is that instances of ActorRequest
+the convention is that instances of ActorRequest are the only kind

 of user-level message exchanged.